croaky/procman/README.md

 # Procman

-A process manager for local development on macOS.
+Procman is process manager for local development on macOS.

 Install: